wizardwerdna/covenant/README.md

 ## The Promise (Extended) API

-Promise, more full-featured extension of Covenant is included.
-It weighs in at an additional 62 lines of Coffeescript.
-Altogether with the Core, Promise compiles to 324 lines and 1.6K bytes uglified and compressed.
-It provides: a nice collection of promise-generating, an aggregation function, some convenience functions and functions for securely sharing promise objects with clients for limited use.
+Promise, more full-featured extension of Covenant's core is included, although it is in pre-alpha form at this time.
+It provides: a nice collection of promise-generating operations, an aggregation function, some convenience functions and functions for securely sharing promise objects with clients for limited use.

 ### Promise Generaton Functions